amatusgroup/clan/index.md

 ## What does testing require of participants?
-The study will run for six months, during which we will collect data (baseline, and at the end of each month).
+* The study will run for six months, during which we will collect data (baseline, and at the end of each month).
-You don’t need to come into the office for these data collection intervals - they will be done through an online questionnaire.
+* You don’t need to come into the office for these data collection intervals - they will be done through an online questionnaire.
-You are free to drop out of the study at any point.
+  * You are free to drop out of the study at any point.
-Ideally, you will select yourself a peer with which you want to be partnered with.
+* Ideally, you will select yourself a peer with which you want to be partnered with.
 If this is not possible, we will partner you with an appropriate peer based on your income, your desired support, and the support you are able to provide.
-The contract negotiation will take place at amatus.
-HQ with our lawyer and team experts present.
+* The contract negotiation will take place at amatus.
+HQ with our team experts present.
-We invite you to work from our office one day per week to encourage collaboration.
+* We invite you to work from our office one day per week to encourage collaboration.
-Shares are paid out at the end of each month, allowing participants to reassess if they want to continue their investment, or simply pull out their initial investment, and neither lose nor gain money.
+* Shares are paid out at the end of the six months, though participants can reassess if they want to continue at the end of each month.

 ![Visual Summary of concept](https://image.ibb.co/fNn0rU/Screen_Shot_2018_08_08_at_17_33_11.png)

 ## Money.
-You and your partner’s invested shares will simply be held in your respective bank accounts This could be a separate savings account, or in your regular account Can I choose how much of my income I want to invest?
+* You and your partner’s invested shares will simply be held in your respective bank accounts
+ * This could be a separate savings account, or in your regular account
+* Can I choose how much of my income I want to invest?
 Of course.
 It can be as low or as high as you like.
-We allow each user to place an individualized income cap.
+* We allow each user to place an individualized income cap.
 For example, let’s say you earn a total of 2,500eur. p./month.
 You decide that your first 1,500eur. p/month is protected.
 This means that however much income you choose to share (let’s say 5%) will be calculated on anything above your first 1,500eur.
 In this case, your shared income would be 5% of (2,500eur. - 1,500eur.) = 50eur.